 Applicants must demonstrate financial need and must be planning to pursue a business degree at a four-year, not-for-profit college.
 Must have a minimum GPA of 2.5 and must be pursuing a [...]
 More

 The Tennessee General Assembly created this scholarship program to honor the memory of Christa McAuliffe, a high school teacher who lost her life in the space shuttle Challenger accident.
 The scholarship program was established to encourage promising rising college juniors from Tennessee who have a commitment to teaching and inspiring young minds to explore and achieve their highest potential. [...]
 More

 TGEF was founded in 1985 to support and promote education of students in the food industry in Tennessee.
 It helps deserving students, assists parents with college expenses and colleges benefit by receiving scholarship funds.

 TGEF scholarships are available to students who are high school seniors, college freshmen, sophomores, and juniors, and students who have a bachelors degree looking to [...]
 More

 The Tennessee Teaching Scholars Program is intended to encourage exemplary students to enter the teaching field in Tennessee.
 Participation is limited to college juniors, seniors, and post baccalaureate candidates admitted to a teacher education program in a Tennessee college or university.

-To be eligible, the applicant must: Be a Tennessee resident and a U.S. citizen -Minimum 2.75 GPA if [...]
+To be eligible, the applicant must be a Tennessee resident and a U.S. citizen with a minimum 2.75 GPA if [...]
 More